Lynskey tribunal

 The Lynskey tribunal was a British government inquiry, set up in October 1948 to investigate rumours of possible corruption in the Board of Trade.
 Under the chairmanship of a High Court judge, Sir George Lynskey, it sat in November and December 1948, hearing testimony from some sixty witnesses who included a number of government ministers and other high-ranking public servants.
-Much of the inquiry was centered on the relationship between the junior trade minister, John Belcher, and a self-styled business agent, Sidney Stanley, who claimed to have considerable influence in government circles which he was prepared to exercise on behalf of the business community.
+Much of the inquiry was centred on the relationship between the junior trade minister, John Belcher, and a self-styled business agent, Sidney Stanley, who claimed to have considerable influence in government circles which he was prepared to exercise on behalf of the business community.
 In its findings, published in January 1949, the tribunal found that Belcher, who admitted that he had accepted hospitality and small gifts from Stanley and from the distiller Sir Maurice Bloch, had been improperly influenced in his ministerial decision-making, although it dismissed allegations that he had received large sums of cash.
 A director of the Bank of England, George Gibson, was likewise found to have used his position to obtain personal advantage.
 All other ministers and officials were exonerated.
 Belcher resigned from his ministerial post and from parliament; Gibson was required to resign from his Bank directorship and from other public offices.
 Although the possibility of criminal proceedings was briefly considered, no further action was taken against any of the participants in the inquiry.